Published in: 2012

 The factsheet is targeted at practitioners, researchers and policy makers as well as development practitioners who are less familiar with the topic of O&M of sanitation systems.

 Müllegger, E., Freiberger, E., McConville, J., Samwel, M., Rieck, C., Scott, P., Langergraber, G. (2012).
 Operation and maintenance of sustainable sanitation systems - Factsheet of Working Group 10.
 Sustainable Sanitation Alliance (SuSanA)

-English Factsheets and policy briefs Operation and maintenance (WG10) Practitioners Publications by SuSanA Publications by SuSanA
+English Factsheets and policy briefs Operation, maintenance and sustainable services (WG10) Practitioners Publications by SuSanA Publications by SuSanA

 Share this page on